 Examples of Deferred Revenue

-Deferred revenue or unearned revenue is the amount of advance payments which the company has received for the goods or services which are still pending for the delivery or provision respectively and its examples include like an annual plan for the mobile connection, prepaid insurance policies, etc.
+Deferred revenue or unearned revenue is the number of advance payments that the company has received for the goods or services that are still pending delivery or provision.
+Its examples include an annual plan for the mobile connection, prepaid insurance policies, etc.

-We can find thousands of examples of Deferred Revenues, but some of them are so important to understand as these kinds of transactions most of the firms will be having in their books.
+We can find thousands of examples of Deferred Revenues, but some of them are so important to understand as these kinds of transactions most of the firms will have in their books.

 Top 4 Examples of Deferred Revenue